-MIDDLE/SECONDARY MINOR AND CERTIFICATION
+SECONDARY MINOR AND CERTIFICATION

 The experiences and courses offered in teacher education will introduce students to the profession of teaching and help them acquire a level of competency necessary for certification.
-Certification in New Hampshire qualifies the student to teach in a specific content.
-Prospective middle/ secondary teachers may major in any of the following: Chemistry, Applied Physics, English, French, History, Latin, Mathematics, or Spanish and minor in secondary education.
+Certification in New Hampshire gualifies the student to teach in a specific content.
+Prospective secondary teachers may major in any of the following: Chemistry, Applied Physics, English, French, History, Latin, Mathematics, or Spanish and minor in secondary education.
 Emphasis in coursework is placed on middle and secondary education.
-There are four practicum or field-based experiences embedded in the following courses: ED130 Principles of Teaching and Learning, 30 hours; ED322 Inclusion, Equity, and Diversity in Education, 20 hours; ED431 Fundamentals of Teaching, 10 hours; ED432 Supervised Student Teaching for 12 weeks.
-Each placement will be in a school with an experienced certified middle/secondary teacher matching their content area.
-It is highly recommended that a variety of sites are used: parochial, city, and suburban.
+There are four clinical or field-based experiences embedded in the following courses: ED130 Principles of Teaching and Learning, 30 hours; ED322 Inclusion, Equity, and Diversity in Education, 20 hours; and ED432 Bridge Experience, 10 hours the semester prior to and Supervised Student Teaching for 13 weeks.
+Each placement will be in a school with an experienced certified secondary teacher matching their content area.
+It is highly recommended that a variety of sites are used: parochial, urban, and suburban.
 It is not unusual that most of the students' electives must be utilized.
 For this reason early career decision and careful program planning are essential.